gcalmettes/reveal.js-d3/README.md

 ## Principal features:

 The development of this plugin has been inspired by [Reveal.js-d3js-plugin](https://github.com/jlegewie/reveal.js-d3js-plugin), but has some major differences:
-- the plugin itself is not dependent on `D3` and does not require to add `D3` in the dependencies of Reveal.js
+- the plugin itself is not dependent on `D3` and does not require to add `D3` as a dependencies of Reveal.js
-- the D3 visualizations are loaded only when the slide hosting them becomes active.
+- the visualizations are loaded only when the slide hosting them becomes active (to prevent performance issues).
-- the D3 visualizations are removed when the slide is not active anymore (next slide) so the browser is not overloaded by running multiples iframes (this behavior [can be configured](#configuration)).
+- the visualizations are removed when the slide is not active anymore (e.g.: navigation to previous/next slide) so the browser is not overloaded by running multiples iframes in the background (this behavior [can be configured](#configuration)).
-- this plugin support multiple visualizations on the same slide (and even multiple visualizations on the same slide + visualization on the background, if you're into those kind of things).
+- this plugin support the insertion of multiple visualizations on the same slide (and even multiple visualizations on the same slide + visualization on the background, if you're into those kind of things).
 - the triggering of the transitions for the visualizations is fully compatible with Reveal.js [`data-fragment-index`](https://github.com/hakimel/reveal.js/#fragments) feature.
+- Pure [D3 visualizations](https://gcalmettes.github.io/reveal.js-d3/demo/#/3) or [other javascript-based libraries](https://gcalmettes.github.io/reveal.js-d3/demo/#/5) visualizations are supported.

 ## Installation